How to choose Energy Bars for weight loss

 Learn your nutritional needs.

-Energy bars come in many different forms: some are made with fruit juice (and may contain added sugar), while others contain more protein than carbohydrates (like nuts).
-Some of these bars even have fortified vitamins and minerals, providing additional nutrition beyond calorie and fiber content alone.
+Energy bars come in many forms: some are made with fruit juice (and may contain added sugar), while others contain more protein than carbohydrates (like nuts).
+Some of these bars even have fortified vitamins and minerals, providing additional nutrition beyond calories and fiber.
 The choice is yours!

 Assess your lifestyle so you can choose the right energy bar.